ouroboros-consensus-0.28.0.0: Consensus layer for the Ouroboros blockchain protocol

 Bool

-Indicates whether their chain forks at most the specified number of blocks.
+Indicates whether their chain forks at most the given the amount of weight.
+Returns False if the two fragments do not intersect.

 preferAnchoredCandidate Source #